-The applicant, Barbara Bancroft (hereinafter "Applicant") filed an application requesting a variance from the setback requirements of Section 143-37(A)(2) of the Lower Providence Township Zoning Ordinance in connection with the construction of a carport built on existing paving.
-The application was properly advertised, and a public hearing was held before the Lower Providence Township Zoning Hearing Board (the "Board") on May 22, 2014 at the Lower Providence Township Building.
+The applicant, James Hickey (hereinafter "Applicant") filed an application requesting a variance from the setback requirements of Sections 143-33(A)(2)(b) and (A)(2)(c) of the Lower Providence Township Zoning Ordinance, as well as variance from Sections 143-6, 143-19(B)(3), 143-32(B)(2) and 143-27(A)(10) to exceed the maximum 150 square feet to place an additional accessory structure of 288 square feet outside of the building envelope to allow the storage structure to be placed five feet from the side and rear property lines.
+The application was properly advertised, and a public hearing was held before the Lower Providence Township Zoning Hearing Board (the "Board") on September 25, 2014 at the Lower Providence Township Building.
 All members of the Board were present.
-Also present were Brandon Zanan, the Solicitor, Michael Mrozinski, the Director of Community Development responsible for Zoning/Code Enforcement and the Court Reporter.
+Also present were Keith B. McLennan, Esquire, the Solicitor, Michael Mrozinski, the Director of Community Development responsible for Zoning/Code Enforcement and the Court Reporter.